-60% of Shopify returns are due to size or style issues, which can easily be solved by offering to exchange the product for the correct size or color.
+60% of product returns are due to size or style issues, which can easily be solved by offering to exchange the product for the correct size or color.
 In other cases, a simple refund might be appropriate.

 Understanding why customers return items and what types of return solutions you can offer can help you keep your customers happy and retain revenue.

 What are the Main Types of eCommerce Returns?

 There are various different types of eCommerce returns and each serves a different purpose.